thejones/cl-exercise/README.md

-# cl-exercise-
-A CLI exercise tracker.
-Track your workouts from the command line.
+# Based heavily on the feathers CLI 2.0.